plone/training/trainthetrainer/during.rst

 Sometimes a trainer shows a short agenda of the day and then continues to the training.
 The start of a training day is *THE* moment to manage expectations for both your students and you.
 Things you can do during the introduction:

 * Introduce yourself shortly.
-What have you done before, why do you give training, what do you like about giving a training.
+What have you done before, why are you giving the training, what do you like about giving a training.
 But don't overdo it :-)

 * If the group is small enough (and they're not all colleagues) ask them for a short introduction.
 You might have talked to them before the training, but if they don't know each other it is good to create a good vibe.